³ÉÈË¿ìÊÖ

 Applicants must utilize the to apply and submit the required .

-• Baccalaureate Degree from a U.S. regionally accredited College or University
+Baccalaureate Degree from a U.S. regionally accredited College, University or Equivalent

 • Permanent Residents of the United States: Must provide a copy of their permanent resident card before admission.
 Note: Permanent residency status "pending" is not eligible for admission.